AndrewHarrisSPU/logf/README.md

 {pi:%3.2f} - keyed, formatting the interpolated value as a float as with `fmt` package
 ```

 Group values may be interpolated, but no formatting applies.
-They
+They look like this:
 ```
-[k2:v1,k2:v2]
+[k2=v1 k2=v2]
 ```

 ### Unkeyed arguments